CarrCode/IATI-AI/README.md

 ## Contribute Data, Code and Insight

-Review project [Milestones](https://github.com/IATI-AI/IATI-AI/milestones) and [Issues](https://github.com/IATI-AI/IATI-AI/issues) to learn more about challenges and tasks we're working on and let us know if you'd like to learn more or get involved in contributing raw data, code or useful insight.
+Review project [Milestones](https://github.com/Humanitarian-AI/IATI-AI/milestones) and [Issues](https://github.com/Humanitarian-AI/IATI-AI/issues) to learn more about tasks we're working onet us .
+Let us know if you'd like to learn more or get involved in contributing raw data, code or useful insight.
 Contact: **team (at) iati.ai**